dathere/datapump/README.md

 # datapump
-pump data into the CKAN datastore
+pump data into the CKAN datastore using simple filesystem based queueing.